PatrickNgare/Password-locker/Readme.md

 ## Setup/Installation Requirements
 Clone the repository

+Ensure you have python3.6 installed in your computer.

+install pyperclip $ python3.6 -m pip install pyperclip

+From the terminal navigate to the cloned project folder.

-install pyperclip $ python3.6 -m pip install pyperclip open terminal and go to the project folder, run $ ./run.py
+open terminal and go to the project folder, run $ ./run.py

 ## Known Bugs